Thursday 29 October 2020 (UAE)

 - These websites are sometimes referred to as MFA sites.

 - This is a clear violation of Google Adsense terms & conditions and when such violations are discovered, Google will consider closing down the offenders Adsense account, often without warning.

 - Most internet users are familiar with Wikipedia.
 Their terms and conditions allow for Wikipedia material to be republished under certain conditions.

-- However, due to the nature of the Wikipedia editing and publishing system, content can appear on a Wikipedia page which has been copied from other websites, violating copyright rules.
+- However, due to the nature of the Wikipedia editing and publishing system, content can appear on a Wikipedia page which has been copied from other websites.
+This violates copyright rules and Wikipedia policy.
 Wikipedia makes it clear that material should not be used in that way, and intends that any copyright material is removed.

 - Occasionally copyright material from Dubai FAQs is republished on a Wikipedia page.
 Usually it gets detected and removed but sometimes it takes a while.
 During that period, other website publishers have republished Wikipedia content including the copyrighted content from Dubai FAQs.
 Publishers should be aware that republishing such material is still a copyright violation, even if they follow Wikipedia rules about copying Wikipedia content.

 Copyright violations by Dubai FAQ